joda80/vortex_waves/README.md

 # vortex_waves

-This repository containes scripts and a few text files used to generate the figures in the MWR review article:
+This repository contains scripts and a few text files used to generate the figures in the MWR review article:

 Dahl, J. M. L., 2021: Centrifugal Waves in Tornado-like Vortices: Kelvin's Solutions and Their Applications to Multiple-Vortex
 Development and Vortex Breakdown.
 Mon.
 Wea.
 Rev., 149, 3173-3216, https://doi.org/10.1175/MWR-D-20-0426.1.